 For more information or to submit a teaser or business plan, please email the CVF team at CVF@hkstp.org.

 The CVF is an HKSTP-created fund that gives early-stage Hong Kong technology startups a chance to fully develop their ideas and create revolutionary new tech products and services.

 The CVF is earmarked for Seed Stage up to Series A funding rounds, and eligible early-stage Hong Kong-registered technology startups include:

 - HKSTP Incubatees

 - Current Science Park tenants

-A hand-picked Investment Committee oversees the CVF, and all investment decisions are made only after a thorough assessment of the following criteria:
+The Investment Committee oversees the CVF, and makes investment decisions after a thorough assessment of the following criteria:

 - A full business assessment

 - Potential future growth and return on investment

 The CVF's absolute maximum investment per case is HK$8 million.